Overview of the United Arab Emirates Legal System

 Labor Policies: The UAE acknowledges the contribution that foreign workers (almost 4 million of 200 nationalities) make to its economy and has reiterated its commitment to protecting their rights and empowering them to fully benefit from their residency in the country.

-Perhaps the single most important achievement to date has been the recognition by countries of origin and destination that improving the developmental outcomes of labor mobility is contingent on the due consideration of the legitimate interests of all its stakeholders: the worker, the employer and the respective country of origin and country of destination.
+Perhaps the single most important achievement to date has been the recognition by countries of origin and destination that improving the developmental outcomes of labor mobility is contingent on the due consideration of the legitimate interests of all its stakeholders: the worker, the employer, and the respective country of origin and country of destination.
 This has paved the way for increased collaboration in identifying and implementing practical solutions to the problems that impede such outcomes, which, in turn, translate into joint initiatives.

 The United Arab Emirates Ministry of Labor has introduced a comprehensive range of protection measures covering both pre- and post-departure needs of workers, beginning in the country of origin (for instance, by shielding workers from illegal recruiters and setting up a contract validation system), continuing after arrival in the country of destination (for instance, through measures curbing abuse and non-payment of wages), and on return and reintegration back home.

-The United Arab Emirates signed a technical cooperation agreement with the International Labor Organisation (ILO) to provide decent working conditions in the country.
-The major components of the strategy include protection of the rights of laborers, development of national employment policies and monitoring systems, as well as the enhancement of social dialogue.
-Recent initiatives to protect the labor force have been praised by the ILO, such as the Wage Portection System (WPS) introduced by the Labor Ministry to ensure that workers receive their salaries without delay.
-Other innovations are aimed at introducing greater flexibility and freedom of movement in the labor market, and establishing a balanced contractual relationship between employer and worker.
+The United Arab Emirates signed a technical cooperation agreement with the International Labor Organization (ILO) to provide decent working conditions in the country.
+The major components of the strategy include the protection of the rights of laborers, the development of national employment policies and monitoring systems, as well as the enhancement of social dialogue.
+Recent initiatives to protect the labor force have been praised by the ILO, such as the Wage Protection System (WPS) introduced by the Labor Ministry to ensure that workers receive their salaries without delay.
+Other innovations are aimed at introducing greater flexibility and freedom of movement in the labor market and establishing a balanced contractual relationship between employer and worker.
 At the same time, access to effective legal remedies in the event of a labor dispute has been improved.
 In particular, the Ministry has set up a collective labor disputes committee, with representatives of workers and employers, in each labor office.
 The committees must issue a decision on a dispute within two weeks of referral.
 Their decisions can be challenged before an appeal court within 30 days of issuance.

-In relation to health issues, the Emirate of Abu Dhabi has devised a comprehensive, compulsory health insurance scheme to cover all workers, including domestic workers.
+Regarding health issues, the Emirate of Abu Dhabi has devised a comprehensive, compulsory health insurance scheme to cover all workers, including domestic workers.
 The cost is borne by the employer and the scheme, which is already in effect in Abu Dhabi, will be extended to all parts of the country.

-The UAE's national strategy to combat human trafficking, based on the five pillars of prevention, protection, prosecution, punishment and promotion (of international cooperation), is coordinated by the National Committee to Combat Human Trafficking (NCCHT).
+The UAE’s national strategy to combat human trafficking, based on the five pillars of prevention, protection, prosecution, punishment, and promotion (of international cooperation), is coordinated by the National Committee to Combat Human Trafficking (NCCHT).

 Federal Law 51, which was passed in 2006, covers all forms of human trafficking and calls for strong punitive measures, including maximum penalties of life imprisonment for infringement.
 Regular workshops are held to enhance the skills of law enforcement officials dealing with this crime.

-In addition, as part of its efforts to strengthen international cooperation on combating human trafficking and promoting human rights, the Ministry of the Interior signed no fewer than 11 treaties and memorandums of understanding with foreign governments and relevant organizations.
+In addition, as part of its efforts to strengthen international cooperation in combating human trafficking and promoting human rights, the Ministry of the Interior signed no fewer than 11 treaties and memorandums of understanding with foreign governments and relevant organizations.

 Human Rights Conventions to which the UAE is a party: